dsaucez/RESCOM17/README.md

 implemented in Python just for the sake of this lab.

-During the lab session you will first implement shortest path routing for *Layer 3 destination* and *5-tuples* flows.
+During the lab session you will first implement shortest path routing for *5-tuples* flows.
 You will then implement a mechanism to balance the load based on the information given by the *5-tuples* flows.

 Every time a switch receives a packet for which it doesn't know the forwarding port, the controller receives a _pull_ request.
 You will implement the